 If the motorcycle instruction permit expires:

-- Once the motorcycle instruction permit has been renewed two times, you would be required to show proof of enrollment (a receipt or a letter on letterhead from an approved training school) in an approved Basic Motorcycle Rider Course or the 3-Wheel Basic Rider Course before the third renewal of the license is allowed.
+• Once the motorcycle instruction permit has been renewed two times, you would be required to show proof of enrollment (a receipt or a letter on letterhead from an approved training school) in an approved or the before the third renewal of the license is allowed.